BettridgeKameron/blog/content/test-post.md

 Will also probably make a post on how I managed to make the blog, mail server, gitea, ci, etc, mostly as documentation for myself because I have just spent a few days recovering from a technical disaster (oops, but as you are reading this, I fixed it!).

 Update again, I have refactored the yaml files to be more accurate.
 Hopefully I can make it follow best practices and get it to be at a place where im comfortable with releasing it.

+Another update, because I broke the server again.
+But now it is fixed!